SjoenH/local-bin/README.md

 ### lspkg
 ------------

-A Bash script that lists npm packages in the current directory and its subdirectories, displaying package metadata such as name, version, description, and path.
+A high-performance tool that lists npm packages in the current directory and its subdirectories, displaying package metadata such as name, version, description, and path.
 It takes command-line arguments to customize its behavior.

+**Note:** `lspkg` is now implemented in Rust for significantly better performance.
+The original Bash version is available as `lspkg-bash` for compatibility or when Rust is not available.

 Usage:
 ```bash